unkcs/gtav-sourcecode-build-guide/README.md

 #### Modifying the RPF Files
 If you ever modify the RPF files, dont forget to encrpyt them.<br>
-Here you can see how to do it:
+**Here you can see how to do it:**
 1. From `rush_patches-master.zip`, copy all files in the `ARCHIVEFIX` folder to a separate location
 2. Drag RPF file(s) onto `ArchiveFix.exe`
    * Don't drag the both files at the same time, **just drag one by one**, This will not work with that way.

 #### Replacing script.rpf
-If did you compiled the scripts and want to put it to the game, here you can follow this steps in order to make scripts work:
+**If did you compiled the scripts and want to put it to the game, here you can follow this steps in order to make scripts work:**

-1. Run OpenIV, select "Windows"
+1. Run OpenIV, select "Windows" under "Grand Theft Auto V"
 2. Select the game folder and click "Continue"
 3. Open `<Game Directory>\update\update2.rpf\x64\levels\gta5\script`
 4. Delete `script.rpf`
 5. Click the "Edit mode" button, and copy `X:\gta5\titleupdate\dev_ng\x64\levels\gta5\script\script.rpf` to the OpenIV window.

+#### Placing Shader Folder to the Right Place
+1. Go to game directory
+2. Put the `common` folder to the game directory.

 <!-- This can be skipped because i already included everything in the update.rpf and update2.rpf.